fuchstraumer/fuchstraumer.github.io/_posts/2018-1-27-Lunar-Gravity-And-Humility.md

 The associated Legendere polynomials are the canonical (somewhat akin to "standardized") solutions of the Legendere polynomials, in particular relating a degree and order value to their solutions and the fact that they can rather perfectly describe the solution to partial differential equations taken along the surface of a sphere.

-## Computing Spherical Harmonic Geopotential models

-In computing these models, we will often make some assumptions and simplifications to make them more easy to compute.
-In particular, some of the calculations can be "extracted" from the inner loops and calculated once when setting up a calculation

 ## Humility